CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 Place a new helper in the narrowest package that contains all of its consumers.
 Model-construction helpers may use ordinary Python and NumPy behavior, while helpers reachable from ``transport/`` must follow the compiled-execution constraints described in :doc:`../extending/writing_numba_compatible_transport_code`.
-Hardware-specific replacements belong in the corresponding backend adaptation rather than the shared transport utility module.
+Hardware-specific replacements belong in the corresponding backend adaptation.
 Promote a helper to a broader ``util.py`` only when multiple sibling components genuinely share it, and avoid treating any utility module as a collection for otherwise unrelated code.

 .. toctree::